prookyon/MonoObsLog/ai.md

 - `edit_observation()`: Opens EditObservationDialog for editing
 - `delete_observation()`: Deletes observation with confirmation
+- `export_observations_to_excel()`: Exports current filtered observations to Excel file with same columns as visible in table
-- `export_observations_to_excel()`: Exports current filtered observations to Excel file with same columns as visible in table **UI Elements**: Table, combo boxes for session/object/camera/telescope/filter, spin boxes for counts/exposure, comments input, QListView for object filtering, "Export to Excel" button
+- `export_observations_to_html()`: Exports current filtered observations to HTML file with same columns as table using template system
+**UI Elements**: Table, combo boxes for session/object/camera/telescope/filter, spin boxes for counts/exposure, comments input, QListView for object filtering, "Export" button with Excel/HTML menu
-**Dependencies**: Requires data in all other tabs (sessions, objects, cameras, telescopes, filters), openpyxl for Excel export
+**Dependencies**: Requires data in all other tabs (sessions, objects, cameras, telescopes, filters), openpyxl for Excel export, template file for HTML export
 **Validation**: Ensures all required fields are selected and numeric values are non-zero **Calculated Field**: Total exposure = image_count × exposure_length (calculated in database) **Special Features**: